 Dhanteras, also known as “Dhanatrayodashi” or “Dhanvantari Trayodashi” falls in the month of Kartik on the 13th day of the dark fortnight.
 Dhanteras is the first day of the Indian Diwali and Nepalese Tihar Festival.
 This festival of wealth is celebrated two days before the festival of lights, Diwali.
-‘Dhan’ literally, means wealth and ‘Tera’ comes from the date 13th.
+‘Dhan’ literally, means wealth, and ‘Tera’ comes from the date 13th.

 On this auspicious day Goddess Lakshmi, the goddess of wealth is worshiped.
 The lamp is lit and Dhan-Lakshmi is welcomed into the house in the evening.
 Alpana or Rangoli designs are drawn on pathways including the goddess’ footprints to mark the arrival of Goddess Lakshmi.
 Aartis, Sweets, and fruits are offered to Goddess Lakshmi.

 Hindus also worship Lord Kubera as the treasurer of wealth and the bestower of riches, along with Goddess Lakshmi on Dhanteras.
-This custom of worshiping Lakshmi and Kubera together is in the prospect of doubling the benefits of such prayers.
+This custom of worshiping Lakshmi and Kubera together is the prospect of doubling the benefits of such prayers.

 People visit jewelers and buy gold or silver jewelry or utensils to venerate the occasion of Dhanteras.
 Many wear new jewelry as they light the first lamp of Diwali.